MILDER WITH LESS WIND TODAY

 THURSDAY: E 5-10 KTS WAVES: 1-2′

-TODAY: Some morning sun, then afternoon clouds.
+AFTERNOON: Sun, then increasing clouds.
 Milder with a weaker wind.
 HIGH: 58, but cooler lakeside

 TONIGHT: Partly cloudy.
 Cool and calm.
 LOW: 36